-But today, I want to share a hidden gem right next door: Elephant Plains Lodge in the Sabi Sands Game Reserve.
+Today, I want to share a hidden gem right next door: Sabi Sand Game Reserve.

 It has become my favorite safari destination in Africa, and I can’t wait to visit again soon!

-Why Choose Sabi Sands over Kruger National Park?
+Why Choose Sabi Sand over Kruger National Park?

-Kruger National Park is vast, covering over 2 million hectares of wilderness, making exploring impossible in a single visit.
+Kruger National Park is vast, covering over 2 million hectares of wilderness, making exploring it in a single visit impossible.

 Its massive size means that animals are widely spread out, thus requiring several hours of driving between sightings.